-- 1. Have no overdue invoices for past solar co-op work. - 2.
-Have updated all customer tracking data for active or completed co-ops (including kW installed and interconnection completed dates). - 3.
-Have completed initial contacts, site visits, and individualized proposals for most of any existing co-op you are currently working on.
+- 2. Have updated all customer tracking data for active or completed co-ops (including kW installed and interconnection completed dates). - 3.
+Have completed initial contacts, site visits, and individualized proposals for the majority of any existing co-op you are currently working on.